Teacher's Pet (The Following): Summary

 Back at Korban, Joe strangles a cat in front of another group of Korban members as he further explains his ideas.
 Joe allows anybody feeling uncomfortable to go off and take some time to think after a member, Carla, says that killing is not "their ways."
 Mandy joins that group as they leave.
 Later, Emma finds Mandy and tells her that everyone who walked out was put into Korban's underground cell, but Mandy was spared as Joe instructed them to give her another chance.
 Mandy confronts Emma, believing her to be jealous over Joe thinking she's special.
 The two separate after a brief argument.

 Mallory and Patrick go to the restaurant that Mallory was previously fired from and Mallory picks her victim.
 Max tells Ryan that FBI facial recognition identified Mallory.
-Ryan pieces together an earlier clue from Joe goes with Weston to the restaurant.
+Ryan pieces together an earlier clue from Joe and goes with Weston to the restaurant.
 Mallory follows her target to the bathroom and pulls her knife, but the woman fights back and runs out of the bathroom only to be grabbed by Patrick and held hostage as the FBI and police raid the restaurant.
 Ryan tries convincing Mallory to give up information on where Joe is.
 She drops her knife but Patrick gives up the hostage and slits Mallory's throat before she's able to give any information away.
 Patrick is then shot dead.
 Back at Korban, Joe anoints Tilda and Lucas after they return from their mission by slitting his arm and smearing his blood on their foreheads.

 Carrie shows up at Ryan's apartment and tries to convince Ryan that he saved people at the restaurant and also showed her a bit of trust before the two fool around in Ryan's bed.

 Claire tells Scott Turner that she's not going to Arizona, where witness protection wants to move her, because she wants to see Ryan Hardy.